 31. 2001: Space Odyssey (1968) Rated G

 2001: Space Odyssey is a groundbreaking science fiction classic that follows the remarkable story of an interstellar journey into space and beyond, exploring humanity’s relationship to technology and its impact on our future.

 Pixels is an action-packed movie that follows the story of aliens who attack Earth using classic video game characters.
 In a race against time, it’s up to our heroes to save humanity from complete destruction by defeating these seemingly unstoppable foes.

 Free Guy is an action-packed, comedic adventure about a down-on-his-luck regular guy who suddenly discovers he’s living in the world of a video game!
 He must use his newfound knowledge to battle against evil forces and save both himself and his home city.

 34. The Internets’ Own Boy: The Story of Aaron Swart (2014) Documentary

 The Internets’ Own Boy: The Story of Aaron Swart chronicles the life and legacy of programmer, writer, political organizer, and Internet activist Aaron Swartz.
 It takes an in-depth look at his groundbreaking work to make information free for everyone as well as his fight against what he saw as an oppressive legal system that sought to silence him.

 35. Jobs (2015) Rated PG-13

-Steve Jobs is the story of an iconic innovator and entrepreneur, exploring his life from early childhood to industry-changing successes.
-Experience a remarkable journey filled with triumphs, defeats, dreams and ambition as it reveals what drove him on one of history’s greatest creative streaks.
+Steve Jobs is the story of an iconic innovator and entrepreneur, who explored his life from early childhood to industry-changing successes.
+Experience a remarkable journey filled with triumphs, defeats, dreams, and ambition as it reveals what drove him on one of history’s greatest creative streaks.